What's Included in Basic Editing?

 Editing must be done using the Google Chrome Browser for both PC and Mac.

-NEW!
-This information has changed for the 20-21 school year!
+This information has changed.
 What's new?

 - Everything is secure.
 The public view of your site is available now using https, so there's no need to use http for the public view and https for the editing view.
 You can enjoy the security of using https no matter how you're viewing your site.